humanforce/dotnet-challenge-batibot323/AppointmentScheduling/Solutioning.md

 # Overview
 This is to run you through my thought processes as I'm solving this problem.
+Look at Appendix - Setup for how to set up this project.

+# Design
+- used clean architecture
+  - but most of my entities are anemic classes because it needs to be incorporated with a service to access the repo layer
+- decided to use `/doctor/{id}/appointments` and `/patients/{id}/appointments` instead of `/appointments` because it adheres to rest and more extensible
+- used ef core but built the db tables using sql
+- i kept the crud operations in the domain repo interfaces and repo layer, but i marked them for cleanup because they're not necessary based on the requirements
+- i consider a 23:30 - 00:30 appointment to be included in both days
+- clustered index on appointments start date because we usually query with a date range
+  - however not sure how this works with our query not only looking at start date but also end date

 ## Initial Thoughts
 Scheduling appointments seem to be straightforward but now my initial hard think is how small I want the time resolution be.
 Can we assume appointments are in 15-minute blocks?
 Google Calendar actually allows you to specify a time down to the minute.
 The main problem here is to solve scheduling conflicts and how to find present a doctor's available time slots.